UniversalDevicesInc/pgc-nodejs-interface/README.md

 this.reportDrivers(), To send existing driver values to ISY.

+this.reportCmd(), To run a command on this node on ISY.
+(Example DON)

 this.query(), which is called when we get a query request (Override this to fetch live data).

 this.status(), which is called when we get a status request for this node.